Skip to content

 • Public Records and Collections: information on overdue debt from collection agencies and can include bankruptcies, foreclosures, suits, wage garnishment, and liens.

 Your credit report also includes general identification about you (your name, address, Social Security number, date of birth and employment information).
-Things it doesn’t consider:
+Things it doesn’t factor in:

-• Your race, color, religion, national origin, age, sex or marital status
+• Race, color, religion, national origin, age, sex or marital status

-• Your salary, occupation, title, date employed or employment history (Although not included in your credit report, lenders may consider this information in making their overall approval decisions.)
+• Salary, occupation, title, date employed or employment history (Although not included in your credit report, lenders may consider this information in making their overall approval decisions.)

 Lenders and businesses set their own parameters for the scoring model they want to use and what constitutes as a good credit score for a particular product or service.
 A specific score doesn’t guarantee you’ll be approved for credit or receive the lowest rates, but aiming for a higher score will increase your chances.

-Based on the commonly used scoring range of 300 to 850 , a score of 781 to 850 and above is generally considered “excellent” and means you’re well positioned to qualify for credit with the lowest rates.
-Scores less than 657 are generally considered “below average” and mean you might not qualify for credit or might not get the best rates.
+Based on the commonly used scoring range of 300 to 850, a score of 781 to 850 and above is generally considered an excellent credit score and means you’re well positioned to qualify for credit with the lowest rates.
 Taking action now to improve your credit score can help you not only qualify for credit with better rates, but may also help you avoid extra fees or deposits that are sometimes required for borrowers with lower scores.

 If you find that your score isn’t up to par, take a look at your credit report to see if there are any ways you can improve your credit score over time.
 If you find that credit score is being dragged down by inaccurate information take action to dispute the error.

-Where can I get my credit score and credit report?
+Where can I get my free credit score and credit report?

-In the Internet age, there’s no excuse to not know your credit score—there are a variety of websites where you can access your credit score anytime.
-Upgrade’s Credit Health not only gives you access to your free credit score, but a suite of credit monitoring and credit education tools so you can see what’s impacting your credit score and make changes to improve it.
+There are a variety of websites where you can access your credit score anytime.
+Upgrade’s Credit Health not only gives you access to your free credit score but a suite of credit monitoring and credit education tools so you can see what’s impacting your credit score and make changes to improve it.

 Additionally, based on the Fair Credit Reporting Act (FCRA), you are entitled to request a free copy of your credit report once every 12 months from any of the nationwide credit reporting companies — Equifax, Experian, and TransUnion.
 To get your annual free credit report, visit AnnualCreditReport.com, call 1-877-322-8228, or complete the Annual Credit Report Request Form and mail it to: Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348-5281.
 Do not contact the three nationwide credit reporting companies individually.